vbgiyor/codefleet/docs/projects/codefleet-web-app-dev-journey.md

 # Codefleet Web Application Development Journey

 This document captures the development journey of the Codefleet website, a React and Django-based application, over the period of May 12–14, 2025.
 It details the problems faced, solutions implemented, recommendations, implementation approaches, and key learnings.
-The website was developed to include basic functionalities like navigation, case studies, authentication (Sign In/Sign Out, Basic Auth), and password reset, while ensuring compatibility with Selenium automation testing via the CFInspector module.
+The website was developed to include basic functionalities like navigation, Resources, authentication (Sign In/Sign Out, Basic Auth), and password reset, while ensuring compatibility with Selenium automation testing via the CFInspector module.

 ## Project Overview